 James is a partner in our Will & Trust Disputes team, and specialises in resolving trust and probate disputes.
 James read Law at Somerville College, Oxford then trained at Sharpe Pritchard in London.
 He joined Henmans on qualification in 2002, and moved to Wilsons in June 2004.

 James' work ranges from claims concerning the validity and effect of wills, claims under the Inheritance (Provision for Family and Dependants) Act 1975, undue influence and equitable claims, to actions by or against trustees of landed estates and international trust disputes.
 He regularly acts for clients in mediation and other forms of alternative dispute resolution.

-James is recommended in both the Legal 500, Chambers and The Times Best Law Firm, in which he is consistently ranked as a leading individual.
+James is recommended in The Legal 500, Chambers and Chamber HNW, in which he is consistently ranked as a leading individual.
 He is a member of the Association of Contentious Trust and Probate Specialists (ACTAPS) and the Charity Law Association.